 Thanks to its moisturizing, anti-inflammatory, and natural acne-fighting properties, copaíba oil is a wonderful Amazonian superfruit for skincare.
 However, the oil isn’t nearly as common as its popular alternative, hemp oil, and both are very beneficial for topical use.
-Hemp oil and copaíba oil are fantastic emollients, nourishing the skin with rich moisturization.
+Hemp oil (which is sometimes also called CBD oil) and copaíba oil are fantastic emollients, nourishing the skin with rich moisturization.
 But there are many other benefits that both oils offer when used in skincare...

 Benefits of Hemp Oil for Skin

 - Fights appearance of aging because it’s high in omega-3 and omega-6, as well as other essential fatty acids

 - Regenerates and energizes the protective layer of the skin

 - Especially effective treatment for dry, dehydrated or tired skin

 - Helps improve skin oxygenation and prevents psoriasis